 Dr. Reich has conducted various studies on the political economy of health policy reform.
-He recently published a commentary on the political economy of nutrition policy (with Yarlini Balarajan), an article on the political economy of tobacco control (with Jesse Bump), a chapter on the political economy of health financing reform (with Ashley Fox), and a discussion paper on the political economy of food and nutrition security with a case study on India (with Yarlini Balarajan).
+He recently published a commentary on the political economy of nutrition policy (with Yarlini Balarajan), an article on the political economy of tobacco control (with Jesse Bump), a chapter on the political economy of health financing reform (with Ashley Fox), and an article on using a rapid assessment method for assessing the political feasibility of policy reform (with Ashley Fox and Yarlini Balarajan).
 He also co-organized a workshop at Bellagio on the Political Economy of Global Health in May 2014; the report of this meeting was published in Health Systems & Reform.
-Over the past two decades, Dr. Reich has developed a Windows-based software program) for analyzing the political dimensions of public policy (with David Cooper).
+Over the past two decades, Dr. Reich has developed a Windows-based software program for applied political analysis (with David Cooper).
 This tool, called PolicyMaker, provides a computer-assisted guide for strategic political thinking about policy reform.
 The software is available for free on the internet (click here).
-Dr. Reich and collaborators have applied the method for analyzing health reform issues in more than ten countries, in collaboration with national governments and international agencies, and the approach has been adopted by the UNFPA as a core competency in policy analysis for their country offices, is being used by UNICEF as a rapid assessment tool for nutrition policy analysis, and is widely used in courses around the world.
+Dr. Reich and collaborators have used the method to analyze health reform issues in many countries, in collaboration with national governments and international agencies.
+The approach has been adopted by the UNFPA as a core competency in policy analysis for their country offices, is being used by UNICEF as a rapid assessment tool for nutrition policy analysis, and is widely used in courses around the world.

 For a list of Dr. Reich’s selected publications (with many available to download), click here.

 Dr. Reich serves as Director of the Takemi Program in International Health, which held its 30th Anniversary Symposium in Boston on 11-12 October 2013.
 A book based on papers presented at the symposium will be published in April 2015 (called Governing Health Systems).
 For more information on the Takemi Program, click here.
 Please note that Dr. Reich will be on sabbatical during the academic year of 2015-16.